CodePushGo/website/src/content/blog/en/capacitor-app-initialization-step-by-step-guide.md

 -   **Git**: Get it from [git-scm.com](https://git-scm.com).
 -   **Platform-specific tools**: Install tools specific to your platform, like [Xcode](https://developer.apple.com/xcode/) for macOS or [Android Studio](https://developer.android.com/studio) for Android development.

-Once these are installed, you're ready to move on to setting up the Capacitor CLI.
+Once these are installed, you're ready to move on to setting up the React Native CLI.

-### Capacitor CLI Setup
+### React Native CLI Setup

-Get the Capacitor CLI up and running with these steps:
+Get the React Native CLI up and running with these steps:

-1.  **Install Capacitor CLI globally**
+1.  **Install React Native CLI globally**

     Open your terminal and run the following command: